Two people injured in shooting at Durham Walmart

 DURHAM, N.C.
-(WTVD) --Two people were injured in a shooting at a Durham Walmart on Wednesday.
+(WTVD) --Two people were injured in a shooting at a Durham Walmart full of shoppers on Wednesday afternoon.

 THE LATEST: